apoorvam/mac-dev-setup/ruby/README.md

 $ brew install rbenv
 ```

 You can install particular version of Ruby as `rbenv install 2.3.4`.
+To set a existing ruby version to repository locally, you can run `rbenv local 2.3.4`

 ## Bundler